 Many people are curious about Suboxone and similar treatment methods.
 Suboxone is used for safe and comfortable detoxification from opioids and opiates (prescription pain medications, heroin).
 Subutex and Suboxone treat opiate addiction by preventing symptoms of withdrawal from heroin and other opiates.

 Suboxone (buprenorphine hydrochloride and naloxone hydrochloride) and Subutex (buprenorphine hydrochloride) are approved for treating heroin, opiate and opioid dependence as part of a medication assisted treatment program.

-Dr. A.R.
-Mohammad, the founder of Inspire Malibu, is considered to be one of the leading authorities on opiate detox and withdrawal and was the first doctor in the state of California, to be licensed to use Suboxone.
+Dr. Matthew Torrington, an addiction specialist at Inspire Malibu, is considered to be one of the leading authorities on opiate detox and withdrawal and Inspire Malibu was one of the first facilities in the state of California, to be licensed to use Suboxone.

 Managed Maintenance is a proven success program that restores health, life and hope to those unique individuals who, because of either systemic or acquired medical conditions, have become completely dependent on opiates.